JL-III/TitanTools/README.md

  Shovel can delete bedrock above Y -63

 ### Updates to main server
+- update to TheatriaMMO - depends on TitanTools
 - disable `/warp titan`
 - update crates
 - update kits from essentials